Ben Roethlisberger Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Season Stats

-- He's also figured in the ground game, with six rushing yards (0.5 ypg) on 11 carries.
+- He's also contributed in the ground game, with six rushing yards (0.5 ypg) on 11 carries.

 - The Steelers have run 62.7% passing plays and 37.3% rushing plays this season.
 They rank 24th in the NFL in scoring.